 Do you ever feel tightness in your neck and shoulders toward the end of the day?
-Have you had a headache after working on your computer or phone too long?
-Our posture has a lot to do with the function of our neck, or cervical muscles.
+Have you had a headache after working on your computer or staring at your phone for too long?
+Our posture has a lot to do with the function of our neck, or cervical, muscles.
 If these muscles are misaligned or fatigued throughout the day, pain or stiffness may result.
-Let us look at two common misalignments causing neck pain: our head and shoulder
+In this article, we’ll look at two common misalignments causing neck pain: the position of the head and shoulders.

 Sitting posture affects the neck as described above, as well as the shoulders, chest, and thoracic spine.
 Slumping creates a rounded shoulders posture that contributes to neck pain and stress.
 The muscles that are commonly tight in this posture are the pec major, pec minor, and upper trapezius.
 The muscles that are typically weak are the rhomboids, middle trapezius, and lower trapezius muscles.
 Tightness and trigger points in the upper trapezius muscle are found to be one of the leading causes of headaches.

-Forward rounded shoulders are a big culprit for strain on the cervical muscles.
+Forward-rounded shoulders are a big culprit of strain on the cervical muscles.
 The pectoral muscles across the chest can become tight after slouching for extended periods of time.
 Taking a break during the day to perform a corner pec stretch will take some of the strain off of your neck.
-The different positions help to stretch the various muscle fibers of the pec muscle.
-Choose a position, whichever feels the most tight, and lean into the stretch for 30 seconds and repeat 3-5 times.

 Do not let that pain in your neck slow you down!
-Here at IMPACT Physical Therapy, our clinicians will be able to assess your cervical and thoracic mobility and will work with you to address and treat your issues so you can get back to feeling your best.
+Here at IMPACT Physical Therapy, our clinicians will be able to assess your cervical and thoracic mobility and will work with you to address and treat your issues with custom neck strain exercises so you can get back to feeling your best.
 Our dedicated clinicians can effectively treat a variety of cervical injuries, and we also provide many other physical therapy and performance services.
-Contact us at one of our seven Illinois locations to learn more or to schedule a session!